 Emotions play a protective role.

-5. Emotion Contributes to Personal Growth
+5. Emotion in psychology Contributes to Personal Growth

 Emotions help us understand ourselves and others.